Zibsun/leands/docs/prioritization.md

 ## RICE Score

-It may be beneficial to split Impact into a Reach and Impact product, which results in the following formula:
+It may be beneficial to split Impact into a product of Reach and Impact, which results in the following formula:

 ![RICE Formula](_images/prioritization-rice.png)